The formation process, year 1.

 Or, hmm, I notice that I would dearly love to tell this person off.
 Previous response: do it.
 More likely current response: I wonder if I can sit with this feeling . . .

 Occasionally, there are bigger issues.
-My internship just started, and we’re not on campus again until January, so these come up most often in my congregational life.
+My community ministry internship just started, and we’re not on campus again until January, so these come up most often in my connections with my home congregation.
 They are issues along the lines of what Rev. Patrick McLaughlin referred to in this post about the bumps on the road from “congregant” to “seminarian.”
 This can be a challenging path to navigate, and with two new seminarians—my congregation’s first, ever—it looks like we’re all in for an interesting church year.

 And then, every once in awhile, there are Other Things.
 Really Big Things.
 They are things unanticipated—or worse, feared—that mean real sacrifice.
 These things aren’t merely interesting, or uncomfortable, or even humbling and embarrassing—they are true gamechangers.
 They are shifts so big that they affect not just me but my whole family–our daily lives, our friends, our support system, and our plans for the future.